 Again, if companies were analyzing their final product both for nutritional adequacy and contaminants many of the memorable recalls and pet food scandals could have been prevented.
 The same examples apply – the melamine recall, the Hill’s Vitamin D recall and it’s also highly likely the dilated cardiomyopathy (DCM) and grain-free debacle would never have amounted to the mess it has with these quality control measures in place.
 In other words, if companies were able to 3rd party verify that their foods contained required nutrients at appropriate levels and that those nutrients were digestible then grain-free foods, taurine deficiency, or other factors would not have been ‘blamed’ for DCM.

 Ultimately, dangerous ingredients and products can come from anywhere.
 Believing that because something comes from the USA provides assurance of safety is arguably irresponsible.
 It’s also arguably reckless for companies to advertise USA made/sourced products in an effort to provide the perception of transparency.
-It’s not a matter of if another recall will happen if companies don’t have solid quality control in place – it’s a matter of when, and how big or deadly that recall will be.
+Ff companies don’t have solid quality control in place – it’s not a matter of if, but when, and how big or deadly that recall will be.

-In the wake of COVID-19, we have an opportunity to hold all companies to a higher standard by asking questions in order to evolve the status quo.
-Now that we understand that it is highly likely that some portion of your pet food is sourced from China, and that ingredients from elsewhere could also carry a risk – and highlights that these risks won’t go away.
+Now, with our understanding that it is highly probable that a portion of your pet food originates from China, and that ingredients from other regions could also pose a risk, we realize that these risks are persistent and cannot be disregarded.
 Instead, it’s up to us to ensure we’re supporting companies who are doing the right thing.

 - Rumbeiha W, Morrison J. A review of class I and class II pet food recalls involving chemical contaminants from 1996 to 2008.
 J Med Toxicol Off J Am Coll Med Toxicol.
 2011;7(1):60-66. doi:10.1007/s13181-010-0123-5